Lets-Parti/parti-functions/README.md

 ## POST: `/signup`

-This endpoint will create a new account.
+**Create a new account and return token**.
 No authorization is needed to run this endpoint.
 The POST Request body must contain the following parameters:

 `[userHandle, fullName, email, password, confirmPassword, type, zipcode]`